 The market is usually more favorable to either buying or selling a home (called a buyer’s or seller’s market), so at the very least you can try to predict which of the two sales will go faster.
 From there, it might make sense to buy first then sell or vice versa.

-Sell first in a buyer’s market
+Selling in a buyer’s market

 A buyer’s market means that homes are priced low and moving slowly, so buyers have an advantage.
 In a buyer’s market, a home can sit on the market for weeks or months (or even longer) before selling.
 If you buy a new home and then your old one doesn’t sell quickly, you’ll have to make payments on both in the interim.
-Consider these tips if you’re selling first in a buyer’s market:

-Price your home fairly.
+- Price your home fairly.
 If you’re looking to sell quickly, have your home appraised and offer a reasonable, fair price.

-Consider renting when you sell.
+- Consider renting when you sell.
 You can’t know for sure how long your house will be on the market, so consider moving into a temporary apartment or rental home after you sell your home.
 That will give you time to shop around for available homes to purchase without feeling rushed.

-Ask family to help out.
+- Ask family to help out.
 If you live near family or friends who can put you up, consider putting your belongings into storage and moving in with them until you find a new place.
 Of course, this is only an option if you feel like you and your loved ones could handle a potentially extended period of time in close quarters.

-Locate multiple suitable homes.
+- Locate multiple suitable homes.
 Keep your eye on the available homes in your desired area, and keep a running list of suitable options in case your current home begins to move.

-Extend the settlement date.
+- Extend the settlement date.
 If you’re close to finding a home, try to negotiate an extension on the settlement date of the house you’re selling.
 This will give you more time to find the right place.
 Another option that works well in a competitive housing market is contract contingency, where you request that the new home contract is not completed until your current home sells.

-Buy first in a seller’s market
+Buying in a seller’s market

-A seller’s market means that homes are priced high and moving quickly, so sellers have the advantage.
+A seller’s market means that homes are priced high and move quickly, so sellers have the advantage.
 In a seller’s market, homes sell quickly, especially when they are priced reasonably.
 This is a great scenario for sellers with bigger households that include children, elderly family or lots of furniture.
 It can also be ideal if you have a very particular idea of what you want in your new home and need to take your time shopping.

-Understand you may have to settle for less.
+- Understand you may have to settle for less.
 If you buy first and have difficulty selling your current home, you may end up settling for a lower offer than you originally expected.
 This can put you in a tough position if you purchased an expensive new home, counting on the income from your sale.

-Consider renting your old home.
+- Consider renting your old home.
 If you buy first and have trouble selling, consider renting your home instead.
 This can cover some or all of your mortgage payment, and if you choose to offer it with a short-term lease you can still keep it on the market to sell.

 Stage your home to sell

 Staging your home is a good idea regardless of whether you’re buying or selling first.
 The main purpose of staging is to give buyers a way to visualize how your space can be used.
 You can hire someone to stage your home for you, or you can take a DIY approach.
-Here are some ideas:

-Play up your outdoor living space.
+- Play up your outdoor living space.
 Outdoor living spaces are gaining popularity among home buyers.
 Adding furniture, outdoor heaters and small landscaping details can make a big difference when potential buyers visit your house, especially if you live in a warm climate.